 The Branch has one or two tenor instruments for loan, to help you decide whether you are comfortable with the additional weight and stretch.
 Similarly, for descant players, we can loan a treble so that you can see if you want to adapt your fingerings to an instrument in F (as opposed to the descant in C).

 We play a range of music of varying difficulty, here we link to some examples – all provided from the branch’s own resources.
 Probably all of us were insecure and nervous when we first started to play with other people.
 To help overcome this, we can place you with a more experienced player.
 Or we may be able to put you in touch with a teacher of recorder.
 Or strategies like aiming to play only the first note of each bar can be helpful at first.
+In case you were wondering, we play at modern concert pitch (A=440Hz).

-ps … dont forget to bring a music stand!
+PS: Don’t forget to bring a music stand!